 - strengthen our voice.
-The more members we have, the greater our influence when campaigning for change; - can to attend and vote at the AGM; - will receive our Dementia in Scotland magazine three times a year as well as regular e-newsletters about what we are doing and what is happening in the field of dementia; - will receive priority and discount invitations to events, including our national conference.
+The more members we have, the greater our influence when campaigning for change - · can attend and vote at our Annual General Meeting - will receive our Dementia in Scotland magazine twice a year - will receive priority and discount invitations to events, including our national conference.